 - Removes toxins from the body.

-- Remove negative thoughts from mind.
+- Remove negative thoughts from the mind.

 - Reduces stress and tension in the physical body.

-- The person feels rejuvenated and energised.
+- The person feels rejuvenated and energized.

 - Yoga increases flexibility.

 - Lowers the risk of heart diseases etc.

 - The father of yoga is known as Maharshi Patanjali who compiled 195 Yoga Sutras that became the foundation of Yoga philosophy.

 - Some scholars believed yoga incorporated elements from the Stone Age.
 As in the Stone Age, Shamanism was prevalent and is a healing practice connected to nature.
 Yoga is not derived from Shamanism but the two have similar features.